 How To Successfully Recruit The Right VA

-In this episode, Matt and Barbara talk about the importance of getting your recruiting right.
+In this episode, Matt and Barbara talk about the importance of recruiting the right virtual assistant for your business.

 During this episode, we talk about the in-depth process you need to have when recruiting from Overseas.

 - Barbara’s personal recruiting process

 - Why taking your time during the hiring process pays off in the long run

 - Why you need to define the culture of your business so you can identify the characters that will thrive in your workspace

 - Why it’s important to have strong systems in place for your staff

 Let us know what your key takeout has been from this episode and join the continuing conversation over in the Virtual Success Facebook Group.

 In this episode: